2002 Australian Grand Prix: Post-race

-Ron Walker, the chairman of the Australian Grand Prix Corporation, persuaded Webber and Stoddart to celebrate their fifth-place result with an impromptu ceremony on the podium, which led to a fine of £50,000 from the FIA president Max Mosley.
+The Australian Grand Prix Corporation's chairman, Ron Walker, convinced Webber and Stoddart to celebrate their fifth-place finish with an impromptu ceremony on the podium, which resulted in a £50,000 fine from FIA president Max Mosley.
 In a retrospective interview for The Weekend Australian in 2012, Stoddart called Webber's fifth-place finish "the most exciting two points in the history of Formula One".
 Webber commented on the result, "Finishing the race fifth was unbelievable.
 We had people scaling catch fencing.
 Occupational health and safety would have gone ballistic these days.
 It was a unique day."
 The result saw Webber's three-race contract with Minardi extended to the end of the season.
-The media compared Webber's achievement to the ice skater Steven Bradbury winning a gold medal in the men's 1000 metres short track speed skating at the 2002 Winter Olympics; both men were successful after several participants crashed in their respective events.
+The media compared Webber's achievement to ice skater Steven Bradbury winning a gold medal in the men's 1000 metres short track speed skating at the 2002 Winter Olympics; both men were successful after several participants crashed in their respective events.

-Following their collision, their third in the past two seasons, Barrichello and Ralf Schumacher were summoned to meet the stewards, who reviewed television footage post-race.
+Following their third collision in the previous two seasons, Barrichello and Ralf Schumacher were summoned to the stewards, who studied post-race television footage.
 Neither driver received a penalty and were given a warning.
 The stewards classed the crash as "a racing incident", with neither competitor to blame.
+Mosley said he considered the matter with Whiting but the two took it no further, deciding it was "marginal".
 Michael Schumacher argued Barrichello braked earlier than normal, saying "I was afraid to turn into the first corner because I suddenly saw cars flying next to me.
 I decided to go straight on and have a nice ride through the grass, which was a good decision, otherwise I guess I would have been hit."
 Barrichello said he was not to blame for the accident, "If he wanted to overtake on the outside, he should have moved a lot further.
 I didn't get in his way."
 Jackie Stewart, the three-time world champion, argued Ralf Schumacher had misjudged the braking distance for turn one, while Coulthard believed Barrichello caused the accident by braking earlier than usual.